 Visual Appeal – 2.5/5

 The colors available have a nice, earthy tone.
-Almost rustic.
-This is great for certain applications such as drawing a wild fox or the bark on a tree but for a lot of works you will find the color portfolio quite lacking.
+Some would say almost rustic.
+This is great for certain applications such as drawing a wild fox or the bark on a tree but for a lot of works, you will find the color portfolio quite lacking.
 Looking for much in the way of purples?
 What about varied blues?
 Greens?
 You might have to look elsewhere.
 However, the colors available do a great job on showing fine details such as fur or skin.
 This is what happens when you only offer small set sizes.
 This makes these sit (even in the largest 24-pack option) more of a complimentary set rather than a standalone set.

 Usability and Durability – 3/5

 These are some of the softest pencils you will come across.
 They could be compared to the Derwent Coloursoft line in that they almost feel like pastels from time to time.
 The relatively low-wax residue means that applications will have a heavy, smooth feel to it with little in the way of wax bloom.
-The thick core means that these take to pressure quite well and very broad or narrow sweeps can be made, depending on application pressure.
+The thick core means that these take to pressure quite well and very broad or narrow sweeps can be made, depending on the applied pressure.
 We’d prefer to have a non-round barrel for the more intricate details but this is a minor complaint.

 Packaging and Presentation – 4/5

 These are available in a single up to a 24 pack tin.
-There are not options for wooden boxes that we’ve come across, likely due to the much smaller quantity.
+There are no options for wooden boxes that we’ve come across, likely due to the much smaller quantity.
 The outside is painted an earthy red that is a nice representation of what sort of feel the entire set has.
 The color is displayed on the bottom of the pencil and the color and pencil type are stamped on the side.
 The look is a classic one and we don’t mind that one bit.

 Cost – 3.5/5